 1/4 cup hot water

-CRUST: Preheat oven to 325 degrees F. Grease a 9 inch pie pan.
+CRUST: Preheat oven to 325 degrees F. Grease a 9-inch pie pan.
 In a medium bowl, mix ingredients.
 NOTE: Just Like Sugar is 96g fiber/cup; do not add to “melted” butter.
 This will cause it to gel up and get hard.
-This will be a thick pie dough, press onto bottom of pie pan.
+This will be a thick pie dough, press onto bottom of a pie pan.
 Place in oven to pre-bake the crust.
 Bake for 15 minutes or until lightly golden brown.
 Remove from oven and set aside to cool.

 Top with whipped cream or coconut cream and enjoy!
 Store covered in refrigerator.

 Using traditional Evaporated Milk: 398 calories, 18g fat, 2g protein, 39.5 carbs, 3 fiber (36.5 effective carbs)

 “Healthified” Pie with Coconut Milk = 291 calories, 26.9g fat, 4.7g protein, 10g carbs, 4.6g fiber (5.4 effective carbs)